-a.
-According to information and explanation given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Provident fund, Profession tax, Income-

-- tax, Duty of customs, Employees' State Insurance, Goods and Service tax, Cess and other material statutory dues have been regularly deposited during the year with the appropriate authorities. - b.
-According to the information and explanations given to us, there were no undisputed amounts payable in respect of Provident fund, Investor Education and Protection Fund, Employees' State Insurance, Income-tax, Service tax, Central Sales-tax, Customs duty, Excise duty, Value Added Tax, Cess and other undisputed statutory dues which were outstanding, at the year end, for a period of more than six months from the date they became payable. - c.
-In our opinion and according to the information and explanation given to us, during the year, no amount was pending to be transferred to Investor Education and Protection Fund.
+- According to information and explanation given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues have been generally regularly deposited during the year with the appropriate authorities. - According to the information and explanations given to us, there were no undisputed amounts payable in respect of Provident fund, Investor Education and Protection Fund, Employees' State Insurance, Incometax, Service tax, Central Sales-tax, Customs duty, Excise duty, Value Added Tax, Cess and other undisputed statutory dues which were outstanding, at the year end, for a period of more than six months from the date they became payable or any extension granted due to Covid-19 pandemic. - In our opinion and according to the information and C. explanation given to us, during the year, no amount was pending to be transferred to Investor Education and Protection Fund.

-viii.
 Dues to Financial Institutions and Banks

-In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of Loans or Borrowings to Financial Institutions/ Banks and dues to debenture holders ix.
-Money Raised x.
-Frauds Noticed xi.
-Managerial Remuneration
+In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of Loans or Borrowings to Financial Institutions/ Banks and dues to debenture holders.
+Attention is drawn to footnote no. 14(i) and 30.1 of accompanying Financial Statements.